 - Checking the furnace itself is level and sealed with no gas leaks

 - Verifying that an atmospheric combustion furnace isn’t in a confined space and adding ventilation if it is

 - Verifying proper drip and ensuring there’s a hard pipe gas line going to the furnace

 - Ensuring that the venting is secure, properly sloped, and uses double-wall material back to the furnace

 - Checking that the thermostat is properly set up

 Our team does all of those things, plus the super-important, but often neglected, tasks described above.
 We think all of these steps are essential to ensuring your new furnace keeps you warm for many winters to come!

 If you have furnace problems…

 There’s a chance your furnace wasn’t properly commissioned.
 Common symptoms of an improperly commissioned furnace include uneven temperatures among different rooms, hot spots and cold spots, and high gas bills.

-When poor commissiong is the issue, there usually isn't anything wrong with your furnace.
-Some adjustments are likely in order, but after that there's a good chance the furnace will work fine.
+When the poor commission is the issue, there usually isn’t anything wrong with your furnace.
+Some adjustments are likely in order, but after that, there’s a good chance the furnace will work fine.